7PintsOfCherryGarcia/sqzlib/README.md

 ## What is contained here?

-This repo contains the library developed in C and targeting any GNU/Linux OS, as well as a CLI tool for encoding and decoding fasta and fastq DNA sequence files.
+This repo contains the library developed in C and targeting x86 GNU/Linux (no other platform has been tested), as well as a CLI tool for encoding and decoding fasta and fastq DNA sequence files.

 If you want to know how well sqzlib compares to gzip or pigz please head to [benchmarks]()